phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

             action = agent.act(state)

             # Have the environment react to that action
-            # and give us a reward
+            # and give us a reward and the next state
             #
             # If the game is over, then it will set
             # `done` to `True`